equinor/radix-example-oauth-proxy/README.md

 - Create a **cookie secret** (generated locally)
 - Extend the app **API permissions** with the **scope** defined for API

 The **client ID** is used to tell Azure which application a user is attempting to access.
-The **client secret** is proves to Azure that the authentication request is coming from a legitimate source (the `auth-proxy`).
+The **client secret** proves to Azure that the authentication request is coming from a legitimate source (the `auth-proxy`).
 And the **cookie secret** is used to encrypt/decrypt the authentication cookie set in the user's browser, so that it is only readable by the `auth-proxy`.

 The **client ID** is not a secret, and is set directly as an environment variable (`OAUTH2_PROXY_CLIENT_ID`).
 The **client secret** and **cookie secret** should be handled securely and never committed to git.